ajhenley/gitbook/for_loops.md

         Scanner keyboard = new Scanner(System.in);

         String message;
-        //whenever Bart Simpson gets in trouble he has to write something on the blackboard.
+        // whenever Bart Simpson gets in trouble he has to write something
-        //Now he can use this program to do it for him..... leaving him more time for trouble!
+        // on the blackboard.
+Now he can use this program to do it for him.
+        // Leaving him more time for trouble!
-        System.out.println( "Type in your message, Bart, and I'll display it one hundred times." );
+        System.out.println( "Type in your message, "
+                         + "Bart, and I'll display it one hundred times." );
         System.out.print( "Message: " );
         message = keyboard.nextLine();